tlamirande1/tlamirande1/README.md

 # Hi, I'm Trevor!

 ## 💫 About Me:
-I'm currently a senior at the University of Wisconsin- Eau Claire pursuing a double major in Information Systems and Marketing- Analytics.
-With graduation anticipated in May 2025, I am actively seeking volunteer part-time opportunities to apply my analytical and technical skills in a data-driven environment post-graduation.
+I'm a graduate from the University of Wisconsin- Eau Claire with a Bachelors of Business Administration in Information Systems and Marketing- Analytics.
+I am actively seeking opportunities to apply my analytical and technical skills in a data-driven environment.

 ## 👨‍💻 Business Analytics Projects:
 - [Python Projects](https://github.com/tlamirande1/PythonProjects)